joe7575/techpack/README.md

 - support for intllib
 - optionally disable the cobble/ore generation

 ## Current state
 - Switch to tubelib2 is done (not fully tested).
 - Pusher, Distributor, and Grinder already support the new state 'defect'.
-The AGING_VALUE is currently much to low.
-This is for testing only.
 - The Repair Kit is available and can be used to repair defect machines.
 - The mod 'basic_materials' is now needed for some new recipes.
 - Due to server crashes I can happen that all loaded nodes loose their timers.
 Therefore, all "timed" nodes got an "on_node_load" function, which is used to restart the timer.